baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

 * Fun with ethtool - http://www.linuxjournal.com/content/fun-ethtool
 *  Stop using telnet to test network connectivity - http://scotte.github.io/2015/03/stop-using-telnet/

+# NetworkManager
+Network Manager aims for Network Connectivity which "Just Works".
+The computer should use the wired network connection when it's plugged in, but automatically switch to a wireless connection when the user unplugs it and walks away from the desk.
+Likewise, when the user plugs the computer back in, the computer should switch back to the wired connection.
+The user should, most times, not even notice that their connection has been managed for them;
+they should simply see uninterrupted network connectivity.

-The NetworkManager daemon attempts to make networking configuration and operation as painless and automatic as possible by managing the primary network connection and other network interfaces, like Ethernet, WiFi, and Mobile Broadband devices.
+It is the [NetworkManager][51] daemon attempts to make networking configuration and operation as painless and automatic as possible by managing the primary network connection and other network interfaces, like Ethernet, WiFi, and Mobile Broadband devices.
 NetworkManager will connect any network device when a connection for that device becomes available, unless that behavior is disabled.
-Information about networking is exported via a D-Bus interface to any interested application, providing a rich API with which to inspect and control network settings and operation.
+If using DHCP, NetworkManager is intended to replace [default routes][52], obtain IP addresses from a [DHCP server][53], and change [name servers][54] whenever it sees fit.
+In effect, the goal of NetworkManager is to make networking Just Work.

+**WARNING:** [Iptables and NetworkManager can conflict][47].
+NetworkManager and iptables have opposite aims.
+Iptables aims to keep any questionable network traffic out.
+NetworkManager aims to keep you connected at all times.
+Therefore if you want security all the time, run iptables at boot time.
+If you want security some of the time then NetworkManager might be the right choice.
+Network Manager is used by default in most Linux desktop environments nowadays, but it can be disabled (see ["How to disable Network Manager on Linux"][55]), if you prefer the old plain network service..

 ####################
 * also see